 - a) Preliminary Engineering Most railroads require preliminary engineering agreements in order to proceed with the development and review of plans.
 This agreement authorizes reimbursement to the railroad company for preliminary engineering and estimating performed by the railroad or their consultant(s). - b) License to Cross and C&M Agreement Developer shall prepare template agreement to be executed between railroad, Developer and TxDOT.
 A License to Cross railroad right of way is normally required when the highway project involves a new crossing or grade separation of the railroad.
 A separate easement agreement may be obtained in lieu of the License to Cross.
 Developer shall prepare all the documents required to obtain the License and C&M Agreement, including preparation of the plans and specifications and estimates, making necessary modifications as required on behalf of TxDOT.
 Developer shall submit the draft License and C&M Agreement to TxDOT for transmittal to the railroad.
-After all comments have been incorporated or satisfactorily resolved by either Developer, railroad or TxDOT, Developer shall submit a complete and final agreement to TxDOT for regular inspection, maintenance as well as emergency repairs as required. - c) Aerial Easements (for grade separations only) Developer may be required by the railroad company to enter into a separate easement agreement to obtain air rights to cross railroad ROW.
+After all comments have been incorporated or satisfactorily resolved by either Developer, railroad or TxDOT, Developer shall submit a complete and final agreement to TxDOT for execution.
+This agreement shall include provisions for each party's access to the facilities for regular inspection, maintenance as well as emergency repairs as required. - c) Aerial Easements (for grade separations only) Developer may be required by the railroad company to enter into a separate easement agreement to obtain air rights to cross railroad ROW.